aws-samples/serverless-patterns/appsync-cognito-lambda-cdk/README.md

 # Authenticating an AppSync API using Amazon Cognito

-This CDK template deploys an AWS AppSync Api and a Cognito Userpool.
+This CDK template deploys an AWS AppSync API and a Cognito userpool.
 You'll need to create a user in Cognito before being able to have authorized access to the api.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cognito-appsync-lambda-cdk